Haivision/srt/docs/handshake.md

 to `URQ_CONCLUSION`.
 This process can be described easily as a series of exchanges between the first and following parties (Alice and Bob, respectively):

-,
-with designating the first and follower parties as A and B.

 1. Initially, both parties are in the *waving* state.
 Alice sends a handshake message to Bob: